GTG0116/nexradbrowsertest/README.md

   temperature).
 A colour enhancement (on by default, toggleable) gives the infrared window channels the classic rainbow cloud-top scale and the water-vapour channels a dedicated WV enhancement.
 Plus **RGB composites**:
-  True Color (with synthetic green), Natural Color, Day Cloud Phase, Air Mass and Night Microphysics.
+  GeoColor (daytime true colour crossfaded with a night-time IR cloud rendering across the solar terminator, shaded per pixel from the scene's scan time), True Color (with synthetic green), Natural Color, Day Cloud Phase, Air Mass and Night Microphysics.
 - **GPU geostationary projection** (`js/satelliteLayer.js`): a fragment shader inverts web-mercator to lon/lat and runs the geostationary fixed-grid navigation *backwards* per pixel, so the imagery stays crisp at any zoom.